 Current research topics include (see research project pages for more detail):

-- Multimodal context recognition algorithms and methods.
+- Multimodal context recognition algorithms, machine learning algorithms, data mining methods.

 - Context recognition with smartphones and smartwatches.